nickbonanni/SignUpForm/README.md

 If the password and password confirmation do not match the user will be shown a different warning.

 Once every field is filled and the passwords match the user will be presented with a message welcoming them to the form.

+A screenshot can be found at https://ibb.co/LhYNpXh (Not sure if there is a way to upload screenshots directly to the README)